CHINA STEPPING FORWARD TO DIGITAL CURRENCY

 A decline in cash usage is expected to continue amid the growing popularity of digital payment platforms and as people avoid physical contact during the coronavirus pandemic.

-Using China’s digital currency
+Using China’s digital currency:

 Digital currency transactions could be made through NFC on smartphones, the same technology used by Apple, Google, Samsung and others to allow people to pay by waving their phones at a special terminal.

-“Users can make transactions or payments by bringing two mobile phones with electronic wallets close to each other.”
+“The digital currency can be conveniently used without the internet,” Dong said.“Users can make transactions or payments by bringing two mobile phones with electronic wallets close to each other.”

 Dong’s explanation sounds similar to how many digital wallets work these days.
 Users can exchange money in their bank accounts for the digital currency, which is then deposited in an electronic wallet, Dong said.